Impact of space-time curvature coupling on the vacuum energy induced by a magnetic topological defect in flat space-time of arbitrary dimension: Induced vacuum energy in higher-dimensional spaces

 \section{Induced vacuum energy in higher-dimensional spaces}

 As shown in the previous sections, the induced vacuum energy density depends solely on the distance from the string within the plane transverse to the tube.
-Accordingly, in higher-dimensional space-times, the total induced energy becomes divergent due to integration over directions perpendicular to this transverse plane.
+Accordingly, in higher-dimensional space-times, the total induced energy becomes divergent due to integration {of the induced energy density \eqref{c2qq}} over {coordinates} perpendicular to this transverse plane.
 Therefore, it is meaningful to consider the induced energy only within the plane transverse to the tube.

 As it was shown in \cite{Gorkavenko:2013rsa}, the case of the vacuum polarization in the presence of an impenetrable magnetic tube for the space-time of arbitrary dimension can be generalized from the case of $(2+1)$-dimensional space-time for the case of the Dirichlet boundary condition on the edge of the magnetic impenetrable tube, when $E^{(2+1)}_\xi(\theta=0)=0$.
-In fact, due to changing the order of integration over $r$ and $\bf p$ an expression was obtained for induced vacuum energy $E^{(d+1)}_{can}$ within the plane transverse to the tube in $(d+1)$-dimensional space-time via $E^{(2+1)}_{can}$, namely
+In fact, due to changing the order of integration over $r$ and $\bf p$ an expression was obtained for induced vacuum energy $E^{(d+1)}_{can}$ within the plane transverse to the tube in $(d+1)$-dimensional space-time via $E^{(2+1)}_{can}$, namely where $\mathcal{D}_{can}$ defines induced energy in $(2+1)$-dimensional space-time